Marinad16/react-image-finder/README.md

-First React project ImageFinder with public API
+First React project ImageFinder with public API.
+You can see [demo here][] [demo here]: https://image-finder.herokuapp.com/.